PabloOeffnerFerreira/The-Science-Hub/README.md

 ollama pull gemma3:4b

 ````
-(or try other models: `qwen3:14b`, `mistral-small3.1`, etc.)
+(or try other models: `gemma3:12b`, `qwen3:14b`, etc.)
 3. **Set up Science Hub as usual.**
 4. **Launch the AI Assistant from the main window.**
 5. **Choose your model and mode** (Learn, Use, Casual) in the chatbox.
-6. **Ask questions, get explanations, and explore science with LLMs running 100% locally.**
+6. **Ask questions, get explanations, and explore science with LLMs running 100% locally.

-*If you run into issues (missing models, not enough VRAM, etc.), just use a smaller model or disable the AI features.*

 ---